rg-3/screenshot.js/README.md

 * Screenshots can be previewed, saved to disk, copied to the clipboard and deleted from temporary browser memory.

-* Stores screenshots in temporary browser memory and does not make network requests.
+* Stores screenshots in temporary browser memory (unless you save them to disk or copy them to the clipboard) and does not make network requests.

 ### Screenshots